Pyrmont and Glebe railway tunnels: Glebe railway tunnel

 The Glebe railway tunnel runs approximately 800 m from Lower Avon Street, Glebe (adjacent to the metro light rail Glebe stop) to Jubilee Park.
 Tunnel openings at the east and west end are built of brick in an English bond pattern, with the arch formed by bricks laid in soldier course, and featuring a sandstone keystone.
-The tunnel supports a double track currently used by the metro light rail system.
+The tunnel supports a double track currently used by the light rail system.
 The tunnel is approximately 8.3 m wide and 5.9 m high.

 Heritage listing

 The brick tunnel and cuttings are a major feature of the landscape and layout of the Pyrmont area.
 They are important relics of the inner city freight system that operated to the wharves, including Darling Harbour, and connected through to the southern suburbs.
 The tunnel and its portals are an important brick structure that reflects the industrial nature of the area.
 The tunnel is a fairly long double-track brick-lined structure opened in 1922.
 As the line has not been electrified the structure remains virtually intact.

-Pyrmont and Glebe Railway Tunnels was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.
+Pyrmont and Glebe Railway Tunnels was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria:

-The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.
+"The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
-This item is assessed as arch. rare.
+This item is assessed as architecturally rare."